prajwalrajput624-ML/projects/README.md

-# 📊 Advanced Data Science & Deep Learning Portfolio
+# 📊 Data Science & Machine Learning Projects

 This notebook covers end-to-end machine learning and deep learning pipelines.
 Below is the comprehensive breakdown of each project, including its core objectives, specific algorithmic approaches, and strategic business applications.